GDelevoye/SMSN/README.md

                         / debug only)
   --idQvs IDQVS         Outputs PacBio's identificationQV [DEFAULT: TRUE]
 ```

+Only two inputs are required:

+* A .bam with your PacBio Sequel I or II subreads (where adapter sequences have been removed)
+* A .fasta reference of your genome of interest.

+~~The PacBio tools parse automatically the headers to use the right in-sillico models.~~

+**You need to indicate the in-sillico model in parameters.
+See the dedicated section to known which one you should use**.
+Available models are SP2-C2, CP3-C3, P6-C4.
+Only SP2-C2 has been tested for now.

 #  <a name="whichmodel"></a> Which model should I use ?